Feral Druid DPS Spec, Builds, and Talents — Dragonflight 10.1

 Carnivorous Instinct Icon Carnivorous Instinct Provides a flat increase to the damage bonus provided by Tiger's Fury Icon Tiger's Fury.
 This is a strong selection due to the high uptime of the buff, and usually has at least one point taken, but the bottom rows are contentious enough that there is often not enough room to take two.

 Bloodtalons Icon Bloodtalons / Lion's Strength Icon Lion's Strength Both options are strong, effective buffs to your Finishing Moves.
-Bloodtalons Icon Bloodtalons is the more complex of the two requiring you to pool slightly and cycle your abilities correctly, but rewards you with a higher damage buff to your Finishers.
+Bloodtalons Icon Bloodtalons is the more complex of the two, requiring you to pool slightly and cycle your abilities correctly, but rewards you with a higher damage buff to your Finishers.
 Lion's Strength Icon Lion's Strength on the other hand is less conditional if you do not have other talents, such as Brutal Slash Icon Brutal Slash to conveniently trigger it, and it is easier to execute.
-One of these two options is almost always taken, and thanks to the Patch 10.1 buffs, generally Bloodtalons is superior now that it generates 3 charges.
+One of these two options is almost always taken and, generally Bloodtalons is superior so long as you can handle the extra gameplay requirements.

 Adaptive Swarm Icon Adaptive Swarm is a short DoT/HoT that increases the potency of your over-time-effects when active on a target.
 It will also jump between allies and enemies in a cycle, healing, and dealing damage in the process.
 Due to the Strength of Rip Icon Rip and our other bleeds and its relatively high uptime, this is a strong single-target option but falls off in multi-target.